 Greetings.
 We welcome you to the Department of Literature and Language.
 Whether you are a student in Language 120, a major or minor in one of our tracks, or a student from another department exploring our offerings, we hope that you find your experience in this department challenging, rewarding, and enjoyable.

-For two years we have been working to update our curriculum, and the changes have now been approved.
-The new requirements and courses went into effect in Fall 2012.
+Over the past two years we worked to update our curriculum, and the changes have now been approved.
+New requirements and courses went into effect in Fall 2012.
 Students who declared a major in Literature and Language prior to Fall 2012 will still be under the old requirements, but you may find that you will need to complete those requirements by taking one of the new courses.
-For example, we’ll be offering a new set of 4-hour genre courses in fiction, drama and poetry that will replace the old 3-hour LIT 354 or LIT 356 requirement.
-If you have not yet taken LIT 354 or LIT 356 by Fall 2012, you will fulfill the requirement by taking a new 4-hour genre class.
-Obviously these changes could have a big impact on your schedule, so do take time to review our Overview of the New Curriculum and talk with your advisor about how you can best proceed.
+The major change under the revision approved by the Faculty Senate in spring of 2014 is a move to four-hour classes across the board.
+This complicates scheduling a bit, but students will need to take fewer classes, both to qualify for full-time status and to complete their graduation requirements.
+Obviously these changes could have an impact on your schedule, so do take time to review our Overview of the New Curriculum and talk with your advisor about how you can best proceed.

 Other news about the department:

-At the May faculty meeting Dr. Cindy Ho was named one of the two 2012 Feldman Professors for Outstanding Scholarship and University Service, and Dr. Erica Abrams Locklear was named this year’s recipient of the Distinguished Teaching award in the Humanities.
+At the May faculty meeting Dr. Erica Abrams Locklear was named this year’s recipient of the Distinguished Teaching award in the Humanities.
 They join a long list of department members who have been recognized by their colleagues for scholarship, service, and—especially—teaching.